PiggyAwesome/useless/README.md

-Yo mamma so fat when she went to the circus the little girl asked if she could ride the elephant
+Yo mamma so fat when she was standing on the corner a cop came along and told her to break it up